soutade/autojump/README.rst

  pacman -S autojump

 I would be very interested by packages for other distros.
 If you think you can help me with the packaging, please contact me!
+Note that apart from bash(zsh) and python, autojump doesn't have any dependencies.

 Uninstallation
 ==============